DensityCo/structure/README.md

 ### start

 `start` is more complicated.
-We want incremental or "fast" compilation when we're developing, plus a nice live reload function.
+We want incremental or "fast" compilation when we're developing, and a live reload function.

-The TypeScript is immediately transpiled on save for quick refresh times, before the full program is checked.
-This is because we're not sure if it is possible to incrementally update the program representation that typescript works with internally, and checking the whole program again takes a few seconds.
+Each TypeScript file is immediately transpiled on every save for quick refresh times, before the full program is typechecked.
+This is because we're not sure if it is possible to incrementally update the program representation that TypeScript works with internally, and checking the whole program again takes a few extra seconds.

 The logic on every TS change is this: